Alistair has been playing fantasy sports including MLB, NASCAR, NFL, and NBA for over fifteen years.

 The reasoning behind drafting RBs first is that these players are (especially in PPR 0.5 and 1.0) able to have a huge impact on your point totals while also being the hardest to replace.
 Wide receivers that get respectable point totals are pretty easy to find in 12-team and even 16-team leagues.
 Running backs that produce?
 Damn near impossible, especially in these days of running-back-by-committee.
 It's tough sledding, for sure.

 Word to the wise: Don't draft DEF, D, or K positions until the last three rounds of the draft.
-You're going to want to stockpile WR, RB and TE hopefuls with your bench spots before wasting draft positions on defense, kicker, or defensive players.
+You're going to want to stockpile WR, RB, and TE hopefuls with your bench spots before wasting draft positions on defense, kicker, or defensive players.
 The reason is that defenses wax and wane heavily from year to year.
 They're no guarantee that the defense that scored 100 points for you last year will even get half that.
 There are so many off-season adjustments and new defensive coordinators.
 Just pick a team at the end of the draft and look for a stand-out team on the waivers later.

 Utilize the Waiver Wire Properly